September 2008 (Part 2)

 Is there anything we can do to help?

-Yes, you can help much by giving her hope, by telling her that cancer can be cured and many people have been cured of cancer.
+Yes, you can help much by giving her hope, by telling her that cancer can be overcome and many people have overcome cancer.
 You can find some testimonials from my website.

 It is indeed a pity that many people refuse help and possible cure due to their ignorance and prejudice.
 It is better to tell her about chi kung and that it has helped many people overcome cancer.
 Encourage her to go for surgery to remove the tumour, which is actually a symptom of the disease.
 Then encourage her to practice high-level chi kung to remove the root-cause.